New Starters - Induction into FS2

 Phonics and Early Reading

-At Pewsey Primary, we use Letters and Sounds to teach Phonics.
+At Pewsey Primary, we use Supersonic Phonic Friends (based on Letters and Sounds) to teach Phonics.
 Before your child comes to school, they will probably have done activities from Phase 1.
-Use the link below for ideas of Phase 1 things that you can do together:
+In Term 1, we will invite you into school for a session to tell you all about how we teach Phonics and Early Reading.

 Transition to School